numixproject/numix-labs/David/AutoTouch/README.md

 <!-- color: #rrggbb --><svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 48 48">$ICON</svg>
 ```

-This format is the [Numix Technicolor](https://github.com/numixproject/numix-icon-theme-technic) icon format.
-It means that you can automatically generate uTouch icons just by having an existing single-colored icon with a defined background color.
+This format is the [Numix Technicolour](https://github.com/numixproject/numix-icon-theme-technic) icon format.
+It means that you can automatically generate uTouch icons just by having an existing single-coloured icon with a defined background colour.
 AutoTouch will calculate the gradient and opacity of the white triangle overlay for you.

 All you need to do to run the script is: